Course - Molecular Physiology: Mechanisms and Methods - MOL8001

 Learning outcome

-- Will have an overview of research methodology in general, and systems biology and systems medicine in particular.
+- have an overview of research methodology in understanding molecular mechanisms.

-- Will know how to use single cell approaches to study normal and disease tissues.
+- know about single cells approaches to study physiology.

 Learning methods and activities

 Lecturing will be a dominant teaching method.
-In addition, there will be exercise in groups and discussions with tutors on how to apply the methodology and methods in student’s own PhD research.
-The course can be flexible and have individual activities depending on number of registered students.
-Final exam will be an oral presentation of what the student has learned during the course.
-The student's effort during the course will also be considered in the exam evaluation.
+In addition, there will be opportunities for discussions with tutors on how to apply the methods in student’s own research.
+The course can be flexible and have individual activities depending on number of signed-up students.
+Final exam will be an oral presentation of what the student has learned, particularly in connection with the individual research project.

 Compulsory assignments